RyanmFloersch/Tech-Blog/README.md

 Tech Blog Application

 ## Description
 This application creates a CMS style tech blog site where developers would be able post about techinical concepts and other new technologies.
+The application makes use of mysql to store the usersm posts, and comments within a database as well usinbg it to facilitate association between models.

 ## Your Task